electronic-orchestra-charlottenburg/website/posts/2019/concerts-this-fall.rst

 .. description:
 .. type: text

-We are happy to announce further information on the upcoming concerts in September and October.

-On 26th September, we are part of the `late night programme of Kontakte 2019
+The EOC is starting a small tour in fall 2019 - on 26th September, we are part of the `Kontakte 2019 at AdK Berlin
 </live/kontakte-2019>`_ and will perform the premiere of |robert_stokowy|'s
-piece "Blodgett" (amongst others).
+piece "Blodgett".

-Exactly one month later, on 26th October we will perform (yet another late night programme) at `PACT Zollverein in Essen as part of NOW!
+Exactly one month later, on 26th October we will perform  at `PACT Zollverein in Essen as part of NOW!
 </live/now-2019>`_.

-We hope to see you at one or the other concert!

 .. |robert_stokowy| raw:: html